-Jérôme Pernoo is a laureate of several international prizes: Rostropovitch Competition, Tchaikowsky Competition in 1994 and Pretoria competition in 1996.
+Jérôme Pernoo is a laureate of several international prizes: Rostropovich Competition, Tchaikovsky Competition in 1994 and Pretoria Competition in 1996.

 Jérôme Pernoo has performed with most major European orchestras.
-He plays in chamber music in festivals and in recitals with pianist Jérôme Ducros, on some of the most prestigious musical scenes such as the Wigmore Hall in London, the Théâtre du Châtelet, the Théâtre des Champs-Élysées or la Cité de la musique in Paris.
+He plays chamber music in festivals and in recitals with pianist Jérôme Ducros, on some of the most prestigious musical scenes such as the Wigmore Hall in London, Théâtre du Châtelet, Théâtre des Champs-Élysées or Cité de la musique in Paris.

-In 2006 he realised the world premiere recording of Offenbach Grand Concerto with Les Musiciens du Louvre and Marc Minkowsky (Deutsche Grammophon).
+In 2006 he did the world premiere recording of Offenbach Grand Concerto with Les Musiciens du Louvre and Marc Minkowski (Deutsche Grammophon).
 In September 2008, he premiered the cello concerto that Guillaume Connesson dedicated to him under the direction of Jérémie Rhorer.
-He recorded this concerto for Deutsche Grammophon with Jean-Christophe Spinosi and Monaco Philharmonic, and the complete chamber music by Connesson for Sony Classical.
+He recorded this concerto for Deutsche Grammophon with Jean-Christophe Spinosi and the Monaco Philharmonic, and the complete chamber music by Connesson for Sony Classical.

-In 2013, he was invited to the Carnegie Hall of New York City and the following year to the Berliner Philharmonie.
+In 2013, he was invited to the Carnegie Hall of New York City and the following year to the Philharmonie Berlin.

-After seven years teaching at Royal College of Music de London, Jérôme Pernoo was appointed professor of cello at the Conservatoire National Supérieur de Musique et de Danse de Paris in 2005.
+After seven years of teaching at the Royal College of Music in London, Jérôme Pernoo was appointed professor of cello at the Conservatoire national supérieur de musique et de danse de Paris in 2005.

-Jérôme Pernoo plays Italian anonymous 18th century baroque cello and piccolo cello, school of Milan, as well as a modern cello made for him by Franck Ravatin.
+Jérôme Pernoo plays Italian anonymous 18th century baroque cello and piccolo cello, school of Milan, as well as a modern cello made for him by Frank Ravatin.